Provable Diffusion Posterior Sampling for Bayesian Inversion: Introduction

 Within the Bayesian framework, prior knowledge about the unknown signal is encoded through a probability measure $\pi_{0}$, referred to as the prior distribution.
 Applying Bayes' rule, the posterior distribution of $\mX_{0}$ given $\mY=\vy$ is expressed as

-where $\ell_{\vy}(\cdot)\coloneq -\log p_{\mY|\mX_{0}}(\vy|\cdot)$ denotes the negative log-likelihood associated with the measurement $\mY=\vy$.
+where $\ell_{\vy}(\cdot)\coloneq -\log p_{\mY\given\mX_{0}}(\vy\given\cdot)$ denotes the negative log-likelihood associated with the measurement $\mY=\vy$.
 The posterior distribution~\eqref{eq:posterior} enforces fidelity to the data through the likelihood, while incorporating prior knowledge through the prior distribution.
-Extensive work has established conditions for stability and well-posedness of Bayesian inverse problems~\citep{Marzouk2009Stochastic,Stuart2010Inverse,Cotter2010Approximation,Dashti2017Bayesian,Latz2020well}.
+Extensive work has established conditions for stability and well-posedness of Bayesian inverse problems~\citep{Stuart2010Inverse,Dashti2017Bayesian}.

-To address the Bayesian inverse problem, two primary methodological paradigms have been developed over recent decades~\citep{Stuart2010Inverse,Sanz2023Inverse,bach2025machine,Durmus2025Generative,Janati2025Bridging}: optimization-based methods and sampling-based methods.
-Optimization-based approaches, also known as variational methods, seek a reconstruction of the unknown signal by identifying the most likely $\vx_{0}$ under the posterior distribution~\eqref{eq:posterior}.
-This leads to the maximum a posteriori (MAP) estimator
+To solve the Bayesian inverse problem, two primary methodological paradigms have been developed over recent decades~\citep{Stuart2010Inverse,Trillos2023from,Durmus2025Generative}: optimization-based methods and sampling-based methods.
+Optimization-based approaches, also known as variational methods, seek a reconstruction of the unknown signal by identifying the most probable $\vx_{0}$ under the posterior distribution~\eqref{eq:posterior}.
+This leads to the maximum a posteriori estimator

-Here, the data-fidelity term $\ell_{\vy}$ enforces consistency with the observations, while the regularization term $-\log \pi_{0}$ incorporates prior information about the unknown signal.
-This line of work has close connection with Tikhonov regularization~\citep{Ito2014Inverse,Benning2018Modern}.
-Although optimization-based methods provide a single point estimate, they do not capture the full structure of the posterior distribution, and thus may fail to reflect uncertainty or represent multimodal posteriors.
-In contrast, sampling-based methods~\citep{bach2025machine,li2025optimal} aim to generate a collection of samples that approximate the posterior distribution~\eqref{eq:posterior}:
+Here, the data-fidelity term $\ell_{\vy}(\cdot)$ enforces consistency with the observations, while the regularization term $-\log \pi_{0}(\cdot)$ encodes prior information about the unknown signal.
+This line of work is closely connected to Tikhonov regularization~\citep{Ito2014Inverse,Benning2018Modern,ji2025potential}.
+Although optimization-based methods yield a single point estimate, they do not capture the full structure of the posterior distribution, and thus cannot estimate other posterior statistics of interest, such as the mean, variance, and task-specific functional moments, which take the form

-Such samples can represent complex and multi-modal posterior distributions, enabling both point estimation and principled uncertainty quantification.